 DCPS builds individual school budgets using an average teacher salary that includes a base salary, benefits, performance-based pay, and bonuses.
-The average teacher salary also includes costs of substitute teachers and fingerprinting and drug testing-functions that are one-time and/or managed centrally, yet annually charged to individual schools.
+The average teacher salary also includes costs of substitute teachers and fingerprinting and drug testingfunctions that are one-time and/or managed centrally, yet annually charged to individual schools.
+Residents should note that publicly available information about school budgets do not reflect actual teacher compensation or other actual costs.